-The Company's Infrastructure segment is principally composed of its terminals at Hardisty and Edmonton, and other crude oil infrastructure assets including the DRU, rail loading and unloading facilities, gathering pipelines and a crude oil processing facility.
+The Company's Infrastructure segment is principally composed of its terminals at Hardisty, Edmonton and Ingleside, and other crude oil infrastructure assets including the DRU, rail loading and unloading facilities, gathering pipelines and a crude oil processing facility.

 The Hardisty and Edmonton Terminals are the principal hubs for aggregating and exporting liquids and refined products out of the WCSB.
-The Hardisty Terminal comprises of approximately 13.5 million barrels of storage and has averaged approximately 1.2 million barrels per day of throughput in 2022.
+The Hardisty Terminal comprises of approximately 13.5 million barrels of storage and has averaged approximately 1.1 million barrels per day of throughput in 2023.
 In 2021, the Company brought the DRU into service with a nameplate capacity of 50,000 barrels per day.
 The Company also has a network of approximately 500 kilometers of crude oil pipelines surrounding the Hardisty Terminal with a combined nameplate throughput capacity of approximately 90,000 barrels per day.
 The Hardisty Terminal, as well as the DRU, have exclusive access to the Hardisty Unit Train Facility (and connection thereto), which has the ability to load approximately three and a half unit trains per day.
-The Edmonton Terminal comprises of approximately 1.7 million barrels of storage, and also has manifest rail loading/offloading capabilities.
-The Edmonton Terminal averaged approximately 155,000 barrels per day of throughput in 2022.
+The Edmonton Terminal comprises of approximately 2.1 million barrels of storage, with an additional 870,000 barrels under construction, and also has manifest rail loading/offloading capabilities.
+The Edmonton Terminal averaged approximately 140,000 barrels per day of throughput in 2023.
 Both terminals are well connected to major pipelines within their respective areas.
-In May 2022, as part of the Biofuels Blending Project at the Edmonton Terminal that was sanctioned in March 2021, Gibson brought into service the additional infrastructure required to facilitate the storage, blending, and transportation of renewable diesel.
+In May 2022, as part of the Biofuels Blending

+Project at the Edmonton Terminal, Gibson brought into service the additional infrastructure required to facilitate the storage, blending, and transportation of renewable diesel.